gestylinaga/notes/src/pages/on/php.md

 - Websites like Wikipedia
 - others via frameworks like Laravel & Symfony

-It predates [JavaScript](../javascript), and was one of the first languages to be embedded directly  into [HTML](../html), allowing websites to be built dynamically on a server.
+It predates [JavaScript](../on/javascript), and was one of the first languages to be embedded directly  into [HTML](../on/html), allowing websites to be built dynamically on a server.

-## External Links
+## More External Links
 - [Official Docs](https://www.php.net/)
 - [Official Docs](https://www.php.net/docs.php)
 - [Wikipedia Page](https://en.wikipedia.org/wiki/PHP)